RocketPy-Team/RocketPy/README.md

   - [Development Guide](https://rocketpyalpha.readthedocs.io/en/latest/development/index.html)

 ## Join Our Community!
 RocketPy is growing fast!
-Many unviersity groups and rocket hobbyist have already started using it.
+Many university groups and rocket hobbyist have already started using it.
 The number of stars and forks for this repository is skyrocketing.
 And this is all thanks to a great community of users, engineers, developers, marketing specialists, and everyone interested in helping.

 If you want to be a part of this and make RocketPy your own, join our [Discord](https://discord.gg/b6xYnNh) server today!

 ## Previewing

-You can preview RocketPy's main functionalities by browsing through a sample notebook either in [Google Colab](https://colab.research.google.com/github/giovaniceotto/rocketpy/blob/master/docs/notebooks/getting_started_colab.ipynb) or in [MyBinder](https://mybinder.org/v2/gh/giovaniceotto/RocketPy/master?filepath=docs%2Fnotebooks%2Fgetting_started.ipynb)!
+You can preview RocketPy's main functionalities by browsing through a sample notebook in [Google Colab](https://colab.research.google.com/github/giovaniceotto/rocketpy/blob/master/docs/notebooks/getting_started_colab.ipynb)!

-Then, you can read the *Getting Started* section to get your own copy!
+When you are ready to run RocketPy locally, you can read the *Getting Started* section!

 ## Getting Started